sahar90o/CRPP-website/content/authors/Bertrand/_index.md

 title: Bertrand Pouyamayou

 # Username (this should match the folder name)
-authors:
+#authors:
-- admin
+#- admin

 # Is this the primary user of the site?
-superuser: true
+superuser: False

 # Role/position
 role: PosDoc